Skip to content

 St John’s Primary School Music Development Plan Summary 2024

 Our music curriculum is designed to be fun and ambitious.
 Our children use a range of instruments, as well as their voices, and at WR we have a dedicated Music Room.
+Children learn to read and write traditional musical notation from year 1 and this is developed as they travel through the school.

 Singing at St. John’s